miketonson/CMMCompiler/README.md

-my_cmm_complier
+CMM compiler &copy;miketonson
 ===============

-This is a very brief complier for a C cimplified language which I call it C-- (or CMM)
+####CMM language or C-- is a C style lightweight language